huggingface/datasets/datasets/wi_locness/README.md

 Grammatical error correction (GEC) is the task of automatically correcting grammatical errors in text; e.g. [I follows his advices -> I followed his advice].
 It can be used to not only help language learners improve their writing skills, but also alert native speakers to accidental mistakes or typos.

-This aim of the task of this dataset is to correct all types of errors in written text.
+The aim of the task of this dataset is to correct all types of errors in written text.
 This includes grammatical, lexical and orthographical errors.

-A leaderboard is accessible at https://www.cl.cam.ac.uk/research/nl/bea2019st/#results
+The following Codalab competition contains the latest leaderboard, along with information on how to submit to the withheld W&I+LOCNESS test set: https://competitions.codalab.org/competitions/20228

 ### Languages